Scottish Graduate School of Social Science

 • Management and leadership development: self-awareness, active listening, challenging, motivating others, building commitment to action, coaching

-• Increased professional networks, via the mentee, and the other mentees and mentors in the programme cohort
+• Increased professional networks, via the mentee, and/or the other mentees and mentors in the programme cohort

-• Satisfaction of helping others who are transitioning from PhD research into post PhD research opportunities
+• Satisfaction of helping others who are transitioning from PhD research into the next stage of their careers

 Mentee Application